MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-conversation-control.md

 After the transfer is complete, the agent who initiated the transfer will no longer be able to participate in the conversation.

-You can transfer the request only to agents who are configured in the same queue.
-If the request belongs to another queue and you transfer the request, the work distribution system assigns the conversation to the appropriate agent in the queue.

 Agents whose presence is set to Busy-DND, Away, or Offline do not appear in the agent list of the transfer pane.
-Also, agents

 Use the keyboard command to see the list of agents and/or the supervisor who is available for transfer.
 Type the forward slash (/) key and the letter t (**/t**).